 Ironically, the feeling of stress from hair loss is also about the worst thing for preventing it.
 Prolonged periods of stress trigger the body to go into survival mode and can lead to excessive hair shedding.

 The good news is, it seems that after the body heals from stress, stress-related hair loss tends to reverse itself after a few months, though this is not always the case.

 Excessive bleaching, chemical straightening, and perms can lead to damaged hair and breakage.
 Constantly using flat-irons, curling irons, and tightly pulling your hair back can lead to the same fate.

 It's very important to educate yourself about protecting your hair if you are doing any of these things.
-If the hair is starting to become brittle from chemical treatments or excessive styling, try a protein treatment or product, like Olaplex ($56) (you can read more about what Olaplex is and what it does here).
-If you must use a straightener, we recommend GHD's Platinum + Professional Performance Styler ($249), which adds shine with 70% less damage and is kept at the optimum 375 degrees.
+If the hair is starting to become brittle from chemical treatments or excessive styling, try a protein treatment or product, like Olaplex ($28) (you can read more about what Olaplex is and what it does here).
+If you must use a straightener, we recommend GHD's Platinum + Professional Performance Styler ($249), which adds shine with 70% less damage and is kept at the optimum 375 degrees, according to the brand.

 Use Clinical Hair Growth Treatments

 There are numerous products on the market that can help with hair growth and loss.
 These products are serious stuff and should always be used as directed.
 If you do, some of them really work.

 - Propecia: Propecia gives results in 3-12 months after continuous use.
 The bad news is, it's only for men.
 Propecia and its side effects should be reviewed carefully before beginning this hair loss regimen.

 - Rogaine: Rogaine is a great option for both men and women.
 The active ingredient is called Minoxidil, and it has been shown to stimulate hair growth and slow balding.
 Minoxidil may work best in people whose hair loss is recent.
 Rogaine is simple and easy to apply and comes in a foam that is rubbed into the scalp daily.